5 Critical Questions to Choose the Right Type of Shower Base

 If you’ve committed to remodeling your bathroom you are already determined to improve the looks of the space – otherwise you wouldn’t consider investing your hard-earned money in this project.
 If you want a stylish shower – with some color and shape – you won’t find it in a mass produced (and low-cost) fiberglass pan.
 To inject style – you’re going to pay more (but it doesn’t have to be a lot more).
 Here’s 3 cool ideas to get a stylish shower base without going crazy-over-the-top with your budget:

-- Idea 2 – select a solid surface shower pan – With 51 different colors in these shower floor pans you can say goodbye to boring white and beige units.
+- Idea 2 – Select a solid surface low profile shower pan – With decorative low profile shower pan designs you can say goodbye to boring white and beige units.
 Who wants to live in a boring world anyway?

 - Idea 3 – a custom made tile shower base – While tile pans are a pain to clean – they offer unlimited design possibilities.
 Choose large format tiles for a contemporary look.
 Use a fun colored mosaic.
 Go with pebble stone for a Zen-inspired feel.